 What is the Call Market?

-The call market refers to a market where trading does not take place constantly, but only at designated times.
-Prices are dictated by the trade rather than by the acquisition and sale activity.
+The call market refers to a market where trading does not take place continuously, but only at specified times during the trading day.
+Prices are dictated by the exchange rather than by bids and offers.
 In the call market, orders are aggregated and collected at designated intervals instead of trading throughout the day.

 Orders in the call market are transacted at specific time intervals, and sell and buy prices are then calculated.
 The exchange will calculate the clearing price in the market based on the number of shares or securities sold by the sellers and the bid by the purchasers.
-Call markets are no longer common and are only used in cases where there are few traders and few transactions take place.
+Call markets are not used except for illiquid securites or in cases where there are few traders and few transactions take place.

-- The call market refers to a market where trading does not take place constantly, but only at specific times.
+- The call market refers to a market where trading does not take place continuously, but only at specified times during the day.

 - All participants in the call market are called to be available at the same place and time.
 Such a moment on the exchange is referred to as a trading session.

 In the call market, the auctioneer calls for buy and sell security orders and groups them for execution at designated times during the business day.
 The role of the auctioneer is to balance the supply and demand for a security in a better way to reach a clearing price.

 Both buy and sell orders on the exchange shall be made at the clearing price.
 The auctioneer will execute some small buying orders at or below the clearing price and will restrict orders to be sold at or above the clearing price.

 For example, assume that for Company ABC, the following buy orders are received:

 - Buy 400 shares at $4.25